TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

    1. To go a bit deeper into both the chain and inheritance, spend some time with [JavaScript.Info's article on Prototypal Inheritance](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: This article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
 We will soon learn another method or two for setting the prototype.
 1. You might have noticed us using the `this` keyword in object constructors and prototype methods in the examples above.

-   1. [Javascript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how `this` changes in various situations.
+   1. [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how `this` changes in various situations.
 Pay special attention to the pitfalls mentioned in each section.

 </div>